VineetSnegi/Python_Music_Recommender/README.md

 The recommendations are powered by Spotify's API and recommendation algorithms.
 User authorization with Spotify is handled via OAuth 2.0.

+You can read my blog to know the steps I implemented to build this project on [Hasnode]().

 ## License